Welcome to the Friends of the Clinton-Baker Pinetum Official Website

 The site had become very overgrown by 1994 when the Friends' Association first started the current restoration.
 The University of Hertfordshire is encouraging the programme of restoration and conservation based on volunteer labour and gifted capital.

 The Pinetum is private property and not open to the public in a general manner.
-However, individuals, schools and organisations interested in conifers are invited to contact the Ian Flack at Bayfordbury to arrange a visit.
+However, individuals, schools and organisations interested in conifers are invited to contact the Ian Flack at the Bayfordbury Campus to arrange a visit.

 Our main aims are: